Startup cash management and FDIC insurance

 Different financial institutions have different products to try to offer safer accounts.
 In this article, we’ll lay out the different types of products and the different amounts of protection those products try to offer.
 We also have a checklist on opening a new bank account, which helps provide tactical advice on how to set up a new account.

 In writing this article on how to get more than $250k in FDIC insurance, we relied on information provided to us by the financial institutions or information on their websites.
 Make sure you talk with the institution that you choose to work with to make sure any specific product makes sense.
 And each one has nuances that we won’t be able to cover here, so talk with them before moving your money.
+We are not investment advisors, and this article isn’t meant to be taken as investment advice.
 Some of our executives have investments in companies in this space, including ones we talk about here, and when you use our links you may get better pricing and we may get referral payments.

 Options to get more FDIC insurance